Dennis Holmes

-Charles Dennis Holmes (born October 3, 1950) is an American film and television actor.
-He is known for playing Mike Williams in the American western television series Laramie.
+Charles Dennis Holmes (born October 3, 1950) is a retired American film and television child actor, best-known for playing Mike Williams in the American western television series Laramie.

 Life and career

 Holmes was born in Encino, California.
 Between 1958 and 1961 he appeared in the films Hound-Dog Man, Violent Road, The Fiercest Heart, Key Witness and Woman Obsessed.
 He joined the cast of the western television series Laramie in 1961, first appearing in the episode "Dragon at the Door" in the series’s third season.

 Holmes retired from acting in 1964, with his last credit being in the western television series Wagon Train.
 After retiring, Holmes worked as a technology specialist in California.